IntellureIntellure

 5 Free Online Tools Every Developer Needs

-Every developer has a set of go-to tools they reach for daily — for formatting messy data, testing patterns, debugging diffs, or generating quick values.
+Every developer has a set of go-to tools they reach for daily, whether it's formatting messy data, testing patterns, debugging diffs, or generating quick values.
 The best ones are free, browser-based, and require no signup.
 Here are five essential tools that belong in every developer's bookmark bar.

 1. JSON Formatter & Validator